rubis-lab/SML/Kernel_Patch/README.md

 [Kernel Patch for TX2](https://www.jetsonhacks.com/2017/03/25/build-kernel-and-modules-nvidia-jetson-tx2/ 'Kernel Patch')

-The following Setup is required.
+The following setup is required.

 **CH341** : Serial to USB